Alive 'n Kickin'

 so that James and the

-Shondells could release it themselves.
+Shondells could record and release the song themselves.
 Redeeming himself, James

-offered the band a replacement track entitled 'Tighter and Tighter'.
+offered the band a replacement track entitled "Tighter and

 marketing, Roulette rushed the band into the studio to